100 Stories

 If you choose to go by train, you can get off at Kawanishi Station and walk down the stairs towards the left.
 You will cross the street at the light and go straight towards the bridge.
 After a few meters, you will see a street that will take you directly into a supermarket (MaruKyu).
 You can stop there to pick up snacks or a bento lunch for a reasonable price if you wish.
 There is also an Italian restaurant next to the supermarket in case you wish to have lunch/dinner there.

-If you continue back on the main road you will see a traffic light that crosses to your right.
-This will take you across the Nishiki River and the view of Kintaikyou on your left a few hundred meters away.
-Once across the bridge on your right is a drugstore/ supermarket called Cosmos – lots of inexpensive, food and other sundry items you may need for your area journey.
-On the left side of the road is a 7-11 convenience store.
+If you continue back on the main road, you will see a traffic light that crosses to your right.
+This will take you across the Nishiki River and the view of Kintaikyo on your left a few hundred meters away.
+Once across the bridge, on your right is a drugstore/supermarket called Cosmos, which carries lots of inexpensive food and other sundry items you may need for your journey.
+On the left side of the road is a 7-Eleven.

 Hike